Information

 Additional information sources

-Additional information can be obtained from a number of reports, surveys and Topic Sheets located under the Scottish Government Publications pages.
-The website contains more details of diseases and controls, listed diseases and advice and data.
+Additional information can be obtained from a number of reports, surveys and topic sheets in our publications.
+The website contains more details of diseases and controls, listed diseases, advice and data.
 Copies of many of the publications can be provided free of charge from the Scottish Government Library.

 Back to top